MLR forest plantation is home to at least 72 species of butterflies

 Another species that caught Maes’s attention is the Nessaea aglaura, which in his own words is “very pretty” and can be seen on the cover of the document.
 In this map you can see their presence on the continent and when zooming in Nicaragua see that they are only located on the Caribbean Coast.

 These were degraded lands

 The more than five thousand hectares in which the MLR Forestal operation is carried out were degraded lands; that since 2012 the lands have been bought by this company, to develop an afforestation project that basically sows teak and cocoa.

 The fact that the plantation is now home to so many species of butterflies confirms one of the objectives of the company, which is to contribute to the development of the area with an environmentally sustainable project.

 Research was “a seed” of “citizen science”

-“If they have the funds and can hire a team of people to continue investigating, that would be great.
+“If they have the funds and can hire a small team of people to continue investigating, that would be great.
 Or someone who is fond of taking photos may be enough.
 What we did was plant a little seed.
-It would be better to hire a young biologist with a great capacity to take photographs of nature, who documents all the species that he sees of plants, birds, frogs, uploads them to iNaturalist and there they will gradually identify themselves ”, concludes the specialist.
+It would be better to hire a young biologist with a lot of capacity to take photographs of nature, who documents all the species that he sees of plants, birds, frogs, uploads them to iNaturalist and there they will gradually identify themselves ”, concludes the specialist.